SilverCobra-prog/SilverCobra-prog.github.io/_includes/services.md

 <h4>Department of Mechanical Engineering, SJSU</h4>

 I will be working with Dr. Sohail Zaidi on making the poster I completed on analyzing hurricane grant distribution using ML into a research paper.
-We hope to begin this after recieving feedback at the IFoRE conference on November 10–12, 2023.
+We have began the process of formally writing a research paper.